parkingTurkeys/hi3-vn-reader/README.md

 # HI3 VN reader

-you can load the hi3 visual novels from the fanmade translations with this. translations from [here](https://github.com/RaytheonThunder/honkai-vns) images and text are copyright of miHoYo
+this is a viewer for translations of visual novels made for the game honkai impact 3rd. you can load the hi3 visual novels from the fanmade translations with this. translations from [here](https://github.com/RaytheonThunder/honkai-vns) images and original text are copyright of miHoYo

 please report any issues!